 Replacing the front ball joints is key to ensuring the 928 has precise steering input and feedback.
 Although the original ball joints are a robust item they do suffer from wear (most of them have been in place for over 20 years).
 This wear is not easy to detect when the car is jacked up for inspection as the load and angle on the joint is then different.
 Braunton recommend fitting OE high quality ball joints which are importantly hardened.
 Wheel alignment is essential after fitting, as the ball joint carrier controls both camber, castor & affects tracking adjustment.

-The nine two eight was the first clean sheet design for Porsche, and in 1978 it was way ahead of time.
-With the S4 it had a 5.0 litre quad cam 32 valve V8 with an output of between 320-330bhp with transaxle making for an almost equal weight distribution.
-In the GTS version it's size was increased to 5.4 litres & 350bhp.
+The nine twenty eight was the first clean sheet design for Porsche, and in 1978 it was way ahead of its time.
+With the S4 it had a 5.0 litre quad cam 32 valve V8 with an output of between 320-330bhp with the transaxle making for an almost equal weight distribution.
+In the GTS version engine displacement was increased to 5.4 litres & 350bhp.
 The 928 is a well designed GT offering reliable pan continental travel at high speed.
 The basic architecture of this model can be seen in more recent gt's from Aston Martin, albeit with engines mounted slightly further back, but proof enough that the '28 design principles were outstanding for their era.